vebbis321/thel.foo/content/posts/custom-text-field/index.md

     }
 }
 ```
-*If you are curious on how I structure my Swift files; [How I structure my folders and Swift files.](https://google.com)*
+*If you are curious on how I structure my Swift files: [How I structure my folders and Swift files.](https://google.com)*

 Now we can preview our text fields in a `UIViewController`.